PaulienVa/coroutines-workshop/exercises/Ex3.md

 Now off we go!

 In the package `application`, open the class [SpringWebFluxApplication.kt](./../src/main/kotlin/nl/openvalue/paulienvanalst/kotlin/coroutines/workshop/application/SpringWebFluxApplication.kt).

+Uncomment the outcommented code.

 This still looks like the classic Spring boot class (but with a Kotlin flavor).

 Now let's implement some REST calls in [Recipes.kt](./../src/main/kotlin/nl/openvalue/paulienvanalst/kotlin/coroutines/workshop/application/Recipes.kt).

+Uncomment the outcommented code.

 There, two classes are already defined: